 16. Seated Forward Bend (Paschimottanasana)

-Seated Forward Bend is another way for beginning yogis to start to build flexibility in their spine.
+Seated forward bend is another way for new yogis to start to build flexibility in their spine.

-It is a basic yoga pose, however certified yoga instructor Charlotte Bell states how it requires patience to truly embrace its power.
+It’s a basic move, however certified instructor Charlotte Bell states how it requires patience to truly embrace its power.

-Rather than focussing on how far your head is from your knee, you should instead focus on your state of mind, giving yourself fully to the pose and reaping the peaceful rewards.
+Rather than focusing on how far your head is from your knee, you should instead focus on your state of mind, giving yourself fully to the form and reaping the peaceful rewards.

 17. Legs-Up-The-Wall Pose (Viparita Karani)

-Inversion poses within yoga, when the head is below the heart, can be challenging but rewarding.
+Inversion poses, when the head is below the heart, can be challenging but rewarding.

-It’s a gentle, restorative asana that is thought to provide as much rest as a short nap, so perfect if you’re looking for poses to help improve your sleep.
+It’s a gentle, restorative position that is thought to provide as much rest as a short nap, so perfect if you’re desperate to find asanas for sleep.

-However it’s essential that inversion poses are practiced correctly.
+However it’s essential that inversions are practiced correctly.

-The headstand, another inversion pose, is thought to be the yoga pose that causes the most injuries, according to the latest yoga statistics.
+The headstand, another inversion pose, is thought to be the asana that causes the most injuries, according to the latest yoga statistics.